KnowsCount/blog/_posts/2023-03-30-an-elegy-to-keats.md

 Poet!
 Thy verse is like a sacred song,<br>
 That from the Nine was as a Gift deriv'd:<br>
 A craft that even Poesy's God would long<br>
-To claim its authorship thou has contriv'd<br>
+To claim its authorship thou hast contriv'd<br>
 To pen; to pen, aye, pen instead of steal<br>
 The workmanship of God—for many more<br>
 Of such fine works thou hast produc'd, appeal'd<br>